StanfordGeospatialCenter/undermapped-spaces-2022/teaching-artifacts.md

 ## Projected Timeline
 Over the course of the week, there will be designated times for your to share your ideas in small groups and provide feedback to one another.

-We know there is only so muh one can do in a week, so your artifact could be more of a proposal or description of a resource you'd like to develop down the road.
+We know there is only so much one can do in a week, so your artifact could be more of a proposal or description of a resource you'd like to develop down the road.

 Your should submit your artifact and brief write-up on the last day of the workshop (Friday, Mar 4).
 Specific instructions for submission will follow.